-Aviation Colour Codes for Icelandic Volcanic Systems
+Aviation colour codes used by the Icelandic Meteorological Office

+GREY: Volcano appears quiet but is not monitored adequately.
+Absence of unrest unconfirmed.

-- GREEN: Volcano is in typical background, non-eruptive state. - YELLOW: Volcano is exhibiting signs of elevated unrest above known background level. - ORANGE: Volcano is exhibiting heightened or escalating unrest with increased potential of eruption. - RED: Eruption is imminent or in progress significant emission of ash into the atmosphere likely.
+GREEN: Volcano is in typical background, non-eruptive state

+YELLOW: Volcano is exhibiting signs of elevated unrest above known background level.

+ORANGE: Volcano is exhibiting heightened or escalating unrest with increased potential of eruption.

+RED: Eruption is imminent or in progress - significant emission of ash into the atmosphere likely.

 Colour codes, which are in accordance with recommended International Civil Aviation Organisation (ICAO) procedures, are intended to inform the aviation sector about a volcano's status.
-Notifications are issued for both increasing and decreasing volcanic activity, and are accompanied by text with details (as known) about the nature of the unrest or eruption, especially in regard to ash-plume information and likely outcomes.
+Notifications are issued for both increasing and decreasing volcanic activity, and are accompanied by text with details (as known) about the nature of the unrest or eruption, especially in regard to ash-plume information and